Why we should be drinking full fat milk

 Another study, looking at almost 50,000 babies, found both maternal and new-born iodine intake to have a significant impact on the child’s neuro-development at three years of age.
 Low levels of the mineral were associated with delayed language development, behavioural problems and reduced motor skills in children.
 This happens because a lack of thyroid hormones dramatically halts the brain development of the foetus.

-The extra fat can curb your hunger pangs
+The extra fat in full fat milk can curb your hunger pangs

 I switched from full-fat milk to skimmed in the 1980s, amid fears that saturated fat could impact my heart health and my waistline.
 The trouble was, I found skimmed milk (which is about 0.3 per cent fat) so watery I couldn’t stomach it, so chose semi-skimmed (1.6 per cent fat) instead.
 This green-top milk remained my go-to for many years until last year.
 I returned to blue-top after reading a number of recent studies which showed the sorts of saturated fat you find in milk and dairy seems to be protective rather than harmful.